PhD in Behavioral Neuroscience

 This course has been designed to provide students with a foundational and comprehensive review of the structures and functions of the human nervous system, as well as an introduction to neuropathology and the sequelae associated with congenital and acquired disorders of the central nervous system.

-GMS BN 821, Neuroimaging Seminar, 2 credits
+GMS BN 821, Neuroimaging Seminar, 2 units

 This course is intended for students with limited background in the application of neuroimaging techniques for the study of psychiatric and neurological illnesses.
 Techniques, including MRI, fMRI, DTI, MRS, PET, and SPECT, will be discussed with relevance to selected neurobehavioral disorders.

-GMS BN 891 & 892, Case Studies (three different clinical rounds, Sections A1, B1, and C1), 2 credits per Section
+GMS BN 891 & 892, Case Studies (three different clinical rounds, Sections A1, B1, and C1), 2 units per Section

 Individual patients with perceptual/cognitive/affective symptomatology concomitant with brain damage are examined intensively through the use of a variety of behavioral assessment procedures.
 Patients’ symptoms and test results are reviewed for the differential diagnosis and etiology of neurological syndromes.
 Emphasis on qualitative and quantitative analyses of standardized and experimental tests.
-There are three distinct sections of this course each semester.
+There are three distinct sections of this course each term.
 These sections specialize in different neurobehavioral disorders.

 Covers general theoretical issues (e.g., intrauterine and postnatal development of the brain, handedness and lateralization of function, and recovery of function and neurobehavioral plasticity); diagnostic entities (e.g., attention deficit disorder, early brain damage, developmental language disorders, dyslexia, and effects of malnutrition); and assessment and treatment.